kootenpv/xdb/README.md

 - No need to know the intricacies of each database, learn 1 API, use any database
 - Quick to mock using file as backend, then just switch to using a database.
 - Helpful for frameworks that want to support multiple databases
-- Could potentially really help with migrations
+- Could potentially really help with migrations between databases

 ## Difficulties

-- Writing a single API that will be "good enough" to encapsulate ALL ("pragmatically" all) other APIs is difficult
+- Writing a single API that will be "good enough" to encapsulate ALL ("pragmatically" all) other APIs
-- async will not be first priority (unless...)
+- async (will have low first priority)

 ## Main objects